jackhaydock/lore.github.io/docs/history/calendar.md

 Months
 ---
-There are ten months in a Diamon year, each roughly ending at the eclipse of the two moons, when [Caeru](/404) passes behind [Rubur](/404) and hides for a day.
+There are ten months in a Diamon year, each roughly ending at the [conjunction of the two moons](/misc/moons), when the smaller, Rubur, passes in front of the larger, Caeru.
 Each month is composed of 6 weeks and 36 days with odd numbered months having 37 days.
 The names of these months are:
 1. Aune
 2. Dairu
 3. Tritus